The Boyhood of Raleigh: Postcolonialism

 The picture has also appeared in recent explorations of postcolonialism, most notably Salman Rushdie's novel Midnight's Children, in which the narrator Saleem Sinai partly misremembers and transforms the meaning of the painting, a copy of which hung on his bedroom wall when he was a child.

 Popular culture

-Elements of the picture appear on the cover of the English band Talk Talk album It's My Life.
+Elements of the picture appear on the cover of the English band Talk Talk's 1984 album It's My Life.

 The painting is also reproduced in part on the cover of the 1982 single "Almost With You/Life Speeds Up" by The Church.